typhdotcom/diaspora/README.md

 # Diaspora: A Formal Model of Configuration Spaces and Holonomy

 This project, written in the Lean 4 proof assistant, formally models complex systems as **Configuration Spaces** using a gauge-theoretic framework.
-It explores two primary concepts:
+It explores several interconnected concepts:

 1.  **Gauge-Theoretic Holonomy:** How "frustration" or "incompatibility" in a system's constraints (a property called holonomy) creates a fundamental, unavoidable, and provably non-zero cost.
 2.  **Gauge Negotiation:** How merging two different systems ("perspectives") can create or resolve holonomy, with structural consequences proven by construction.
+3.  **Purposeful Frustration:** How systems rationally accept higher internal frustration to achieve external goals.
+4.  **Frustration Spillover:** How local stress propagates globally through coupled systems.
+5.  **Conservation Laws:** How holonomy behaves under path merging and constraint averaging.
+6.  **Historical Optimization:** How optimized structure from one system survives and provides value when transplanted to new constraint environments.

-The entire project is **formally verified**, meaning all definitions are mathematically precise, and all theorems are proven with logical certainty.
+The entire project is **formally verified**, meaning all definitions are mathematically precise, and all theorems are proven with logical certainty (zero axioms in core framework, zero sorrys throughout).

 ---